Paterson, New Jersey: Totowa Section

 Totowa Section is a large neighborhood located west of the Passaic River, southwest of West Broadway and northeast of Preakness Avenue.
 As the name implies, it borders the town of Totowa.
 It is mostly Hispanic but with an increasing South Asian community, mainly Bangladeshi.
 Many Bengali grocery and clothing stores are located on Union Avenue and the surrounding streets.
 Masjid Al-Ferdous is located on Union Avenue, which accommodates the daily Bangladeshi pedestrian population.

 A large Italian presence remains in this neighborhood.
 Many Peruvian and other Latin American restaurants and businesses are located on Union Avenue.
 Colonial Village and Brooks Sloate Terraces are located in this neighborhood.
 The Totowa Section is located in parts of the 1st and 2nd Wards of Paterson.

 Stoney Road

 Stoney Road is Paterson's southwesternmost neighborhood, bordering Woodland Park to the south and Totowa across the Passaic River to the west.
 This neighborhood is home to Pennington Park, Hayden Heights, Lou Costello Pool, the Levine reservoir, Murray Avenue, Mc Bride Avenue, Great Falls (Passaic River) and Garret Heights.
 The Stoney Road section of Paterson is located in the city's 2nd Ward.
+It also contains the Great Falls, which is a national historic park.